-Currently there is no definitive knowledge regarding whether being an indoor-only cat is any better or worse than being one who has access to the outdoors.
-It is important to make sure that you are meeting all of your cat's needs whether they are an indoor cat or not.
-However, compared to cats who have the freedom to go outside, indoor-only cats will have additional needs that must be met to keep them healthy and happy.
+There is no definitive knowledge regarding whether being an indoor-only cat is better/worse than one who goes outdoors.
+You must meet all your cat's needs whether they’re an indoor cat or not.
+However, indoor-only cats have additional needs to meet to ensure they’re healthy and happy.

-Cats can adapt well to an indoor life if they are kept in this environment from an early age, but cats that have been used to going outside may find it more difficult to adapt.
-We would not recommend keeping a cat that is used to going outside, as an ‘indoor-only cat’, unless it is for health reasons.
-If you rehome a kitten and intend to keep it indoors, you could consider adopting a sibling-pair so that they can keep each other company.
+Cats can adapt well to indoor life if they’re kept inside from an early age.
+Cats that are used to going outside may find adapting more difficult.
+We wouldn’t recommend keeping cats that are used to going outside, as ‘indoor-only cats’, except for health reasons.
+If rehoming a kitten intending to keep it indoors, consider adopting a sibling-pair so they keep each other company.

-For an active animal like the cat, an indoor environment can become predictable and boring, and can lead to stress, inactivity and obesity.
-So it’s important that you provide your cat with everything it needs.
+Indoor environments can become predictable and boring, leading to stress, inactivity and obesity.
+It’s important you provide cats with everything they need.

-- Provide it with a litter tray in a quiet place and make sure that you clean it out regularly.
-Cats are often reluctant to use a dirty tray or one that is in a busy part of the home.
+- Provide a litter tray in a quiet place; clean it regularly.
+Cats are often reluctant to use a dirty tray or one located in a busy area.

-- Make sure your cat has enough space.
+- Ensure your cat has enough space.
 Indoor-only cats should have access to several rooms.

-- Allow your cat access to two types of resting place, one at floor level, enclosed on three sides and another that is higher with a good view.
-It is important that the higher position is safe and will not lead to your cat falling from a height, as this could cause serious injury.
+- Allow your cat access to two types of resting place, one at floor level, enclosed on three sides and another higher one with a good view.
+It’s important the higher position is safe and won’t allow your cat to fall, as this could cause injury.

-- Provide and create new ways for your cat to stay stimulated and active, both physically and mentally, as one of the main problems with an indoor-only lifestyle is that cats can become frustrated and bored.
+- Provide/create new ways for your cat to stay stimulated and active, both physically and mentally.
+Cats can become frustrated and bored with indoor-only lifestyles.

-- Remember that because your cat will not have the freedom to interact with people or other animals outside, you will become its main social companion.
-You will need to make plenty of time to interact with your cat.
-You should not leave your cat alone for long periods during the day.
+- As your cat won’t have the freedom to interact with people/other animals outside, you become its main companion; make plenty of time to interact.
+You shouldn’t leave cats alone for long periods during the day.

-It is important to remember that although an indoor-only lifestyle may appear safer for your cat (as it is protected from any dangers outdoors), the indoor environment can be equally dangerous and cats can be injured as a result of household accidents.
-So you must take care and make sure that your home is a safe and suitable environment for a cat.
+An indoor-only lifestyle may appear safer for cats as they’re protected from dangers outdoors.
+Indoor environments can be equally dangerous; cats can be injured by household accidents.
+Take care!
+Ensure your home is a safe and suitable environment for cats.